-20 2016 21 Occupation % of Total Employment % Rent to Income Ratio % of Total Employment % Rent to Income Ratio Food Preparation and Serving Related Occupations 10.77 50.31 10.52 50.91 Healthcare Support Occupations 3.44 3.44 37.44 47.69 Building and Grounds Cleaning and Maintenance Occupations 2.83 38.61 3.12 47.12 Personal Care and Service Occupations 2.83 46.21 1.74 45.73 Farming, Fishing, and Forestry Occupations 0.07 34.90 0.14 45.43 All Occupations 100.00 25.35 100.00 31.31 Source: Zillow and Bureau of Labor Statistics
+20 16 20 21 Occupation % of total employment % rent-to- income ratio % of total employment % rent-to- income ratio Food preparation and serving related occupations 10.77 50.31 10.52 50.91 Healthcare support occupations 3.44 37.44 4.63 47.69 Building and grounds cleaning and maintenance occupations 2.83 2.83 38.61 47.12 Personal care and service occupations 2.83 46.21 1.74 45.73 Farming, fishing, and forestry occupations 0.07 34.90 0.14 45.43 All occupations 100.00 25.35 100.00 31.31 Source: Zillow and Bureau of Labor Statistics

-Table 8.
-Rent to income ratio for top five most cost-burdened occupations in Grand Junction: 2016-2021 The final manner of examining the relationship between rental cost and income is to analyze the percentage of employees, as measured by total employment in occupations, whose rent to income ratio was greater than 30% between 2016 and 2021.
-In 2016, 47% of those employed had a rent to income ratio greater than 30%.
-By 2021, the percentage of those employed who had a rent to income ratio greater than 30% had jumped to 78.3%.
+The final manner of examining the relationship between rental cost and income is to analyze the percentage of employees, as measured by total employment in occupations, whose rent-to-income ratio was greater than 30% between 2016 and 2021.
+In 2016, 47% of those employed had a rent-to-income ratio greater than 30%.
+By 2021, the percentage of those employed who had a rent-to-income ratio greater than 30% had jumped to 78.3%.

-This means that on average, 78.3% of the employed population are cost-burdened based on average rent and average occupational wages in the Grand Junction area.
-In addition, those working in food preparation and serving occupations would be classified as severely cost-burdened, with a rent to income ratio at or above 50%.
+This means that on average, 78.3% of the employed population are costburdened based on average rent and average occupational wages in the Grand Junction area.
+In addition, those working in food preparation and serving occupations would be classified as severely cost-burdened, with a rent-toincome ratio at or above 50%.

-Figure 11 contrasts the proportion of occupations with an average rent to income ratio above 30% between 2016 and 2022 for Mesa County.
+of occupations with an average rent- rent-income ratio: 2016 v.
+2022 to-income ratio above 30% between 2016 and 2022 for Mesa County.

-Across these three measures comparing rental cost and income, a clear story of increased risk of houselessness among the population of individuals who are employed emerges.
-This risk is highest for individuals employed in a few key sectors: food preparation and serving related occupations; healthcare support occupations, building and grounds cleaning and maintenance, personal care and service occupations; farming/fishing/forestry, transportation and material moving occupations; and production occupations.
-Each of these sectors have a greater than
+Across these three measures comparing rental cost and income, a clear story emerges showing the increased risk houselessof ness among individuals who are employed.
+This risk is highest for individuals employed in a few key sectors: food preparation and serving related occupations; healthcare support occupations; building and grounds cleaning and maintenance; personal care and service occupations; farming/fishing/ forestry; transportation and material moving occupations; and production occupations.
+Each of these sectors has a greater than 40% rent-to-income ratio and accounts for a total of 31.6% of jobs in Mesa County.
+These patterns suggest that wages have not increased at a rate similar to the increase in housing costs.

 Figure 11 contrasts the proportion Figure 11.
-Employed by sector with higher than 30% of occupations with an average rent rent-income ratio: 2016 v.
-2022
+Employed by sector with higher than 30%